Increase Energy Efficiency with Ground Source Heat Pump Installation

 - They are automated and require low maintenance and low running costs

 If you are tired of browsing ground source heat pump reviews, here you can compare ground source heat pump installation prices and offers by filling in the form above.
-We will provide you with up to four free and no obligation quotes from our top suppliers in the UK.
+We will provide you with up to four free, no-obligation quotes from our top suppliers in the UK.

 Ground Source Heat Pump Cost

 Ground source heat pump installations are one of the most efficient heating solutions due to the fact that the temperature of the ground remains relatively constant through the year.
 It is important to note that before the actual ground source heat pump installation, proper home insulation needs to be installed.

 Ground source heat pump installation requires an upfront investment, but its running cost is much lower than other renewable heating systems.
 For example, the air source heat pump which has to be located outdoors has more moving parts and need to incorporate energy-consuming defrosting elements to tackle the formation of ice during the winter season.
 Moreover, ground source heat pumps have a long lifespan and they can run for up to 20-25 years.
 They also require low maintenance after installation by certified installers.